grapisar/PercHomeostatic/README.md

 ## Evolution of the Weak Largest Connected Component

-`FIG3.py` runs 20 successive instances of both the damage process only and the damage-response process on a given directed network and returns the evolution of the weak largest connected component for the two cases.
+`FIG3.py` runs 20 successive instances of both the damage process only and the damage-response process on a given directed network, and returns the evolution of the weak largest connected component for the two cases.

 Syntax and input parameters are the same of `FIG2.py`.